MentallyQuill/ST-Wandlight/README.md

 ### 1. Import the Preset

-Download `Presets/Wandlight-1.1.json` and import it via SillyTavern's **Presets** panel (in AI Response Configuration).
+Download `Presets/Wandlight-1.1.json` and import it via SillyTavern's **Presets** panel.
 Select Wandlight as your active preset.

+> By default, Wandlight's reasoning effort is set to Low, for quick responses.
+If you're using a reasoning model, experiment with higher reasoning during more complex moments, or multi-character scenes.

 ### 2. Pick a Model